VetrivelKS/minimal-graphql-apollo/README.md

 	  }
 	}
 <br/><br/>
-13)or [without provider consumer => did not use provider consumer as I have only one child] send 'client' via prop and use it as this.props.client.query in child component
+13) or [without provider consumer => did not use provider consumer as I have only one child] send 'client' via prop and use it as this.props.client.query in child component
 // ^ used in this repo